 Anaesthetic drugs are the chemical compounds administered to patients in order to achieve the different states of anaesthetic desired.
 Depending on if the desired effect is local anaesthesia, sedation, general anaesthesia, or others the anaesthetic drugs, their quantities and the way of administration are chosen.

 Anaesthesia drugs can either be inhalational or intravenous.
-Total intravenous anaesthetics (TIVA) refers to the administration of anaesthetic agents via intravenous route.
-Compared to inhalational anaesthesia, TIVA shows several benefits including better hemodynamic stability and reduced post-operative incidence of nausea and vomiting (Total Intravenous Anesthesia (Tiva)- A Brief Review., 2018).
+Inhalation anaesthesia techniques means an intravenous induction usually with propofol combined with remifentanil or other opioid as analgesic drug, followed by a maintenance with an inhalation anaesthetic such as desflurane of sevoflurane combined with an intravenous opioid to avoid response to noxious stimulation.
+Total intravenous anaesthetics (TIVA) refers to the administration of anaesthetic agents via intravenous route during the whole anaesthetic procedure including induction and maintenance.
+Compared to inhalational anaesthesia, TIVA shows several benefits including better hemodynamic stability, better recovery conditions and reduced post-operative incidence of nausea and vomiting (Total Intravenous Anesthesia (Tiva)- A Brief Review., 2018).

 The infusion of TIVA can either be administered manually through an initial bolus injection, or through the usage of algorithm-mediated infusion pumps, such as TCI.